 ‘ is as much a state of mind as it is a city’

-It is, that I can tell you for sure.
+It is, that I can tell you.
 Dublin has a way of getting under your skin.
-In a good way and in a lesser way.
-Dublin is Dublin is Dublin, but sadly Irishness is disappearing from the city.
+In a good way and in a less flattering way.
+Dublin is Dublin is Dublin, but sadly, Irishness is disappearing from the city.

 “We have always found the Irish a bit odd.

 They refuse to be English”

 Now, I hope you won’t mind me referring to Dubliners as ‘we’.
 This year I’m celebrating my 10th anniversary in Ireland, and I’ve become more than just a ‘Plastic Paddy’.
 Ireland is in my heart and in my blood, it has been for over 2 decades, and now that I’m here that long, I think, breathe and live like any other Irish citizen.
 The only difference?
 I don’t drink alcohol.
 Lots of medication is on my daily menu, so I’m mad enough as is and I don’t have to add more chemicals to my system to act all funny.

 Dublin is turning into a more European city as time goes on.
 Criminality, financially, sociological, economically… Our culture is still distinctive with our Celtic and pagan past.
 People in Ireland are still quite capable of being a cultural wonder; you only have to visit one of the many, many museums in Ireland to know that its past is littered with amazing art and artifacts.
 We have the greatest writers with the best stories (like Bram Stoker’s Dracula; James Joyce’s Ulysses and many more) but we also have the worst history you can imagine.

 We’re still singing Irish traditional songs in pubs; we’re still cheering loudly for Gaelic football teams, hurling and rugby teams.
 And people in Ireland are still too optimistic for our own good.